Sunny Ang: Execution

-After he was sentenced to death, Sunny Ang filed an appeal to the Federal Court of Malaysia against his sentence.
-In the appeal, Ang cited a miscarriage of justice in his case among the 18 grounds of appeal.
+After he was sentenced to death, Ang filed an appeal to the Federal Court of Malaysia against his sentence, as the High Court initially remained subordinate to the Federal Court until 1969 despite Singapore's independence.
+In his appeal, Ang cited a miscarriage of justice in his case among the 18 grounds of appeal.
 These allegations were mostly directed at the trial judge Murray Buttrose, whom he alleged had prejudiced his case in a way that denied him a fair trial.
-However, on 19 November 1965, the Federal Court decided that the evidence, including Ang's true motive behind the murder of Jenny Cheok, was overpowering enough to prove Ang guilty and thus dismissed his appeal.
+However, on 19 November 1965, the Federal Court decided that the evidence, including Ang's true motive behind the murder of Jenny Cheok, was overpowering enough to prove Ang guilty and dismissed his appeal.

 On 5 October 1966, Ang's appeal to the Privy Council in London was also rejected.
 Ang, who was then detained on death row in Changi Prison, made one final attempt to escape the gallows by appealing to President of Singapore Yusof Ishak for clemency.
-Ang's 3,000 family members, friends and sympathisers also sent another clemency petition to President Yusof to plead for mercy.
+Ang's 3,000 family members, friends and sympathisers also sent another clemency petition to the president to plead for mercy.
 If successful, Ang's death sentence would be commuted to life imprisonment.
-However, on 31 January 1967, President Yusof refused to grant Ang clemency and rejected both his petitions.
-President Yusof later authorized the execution to be carried out on the Monday morning of 6 February 1967.
+However, on 31 January 1967, the president refused to grant Ang clemency and rejected both his petitions.
+Yusof later authorized the execution to be carried out on the Monday morning of 6 February 1967.

 During his time on death row, Ang was initially remorseless over the murder of his girlfriend, and he was certain that he would not be hanged even after the High Court passed its judgement on him.
-It was only when he received news that the Privy Council rejected his appeal, Ang slowly began to resign to his imminent fate.
-He even broke down in front of his estranged father, whom he by then felt guilt for his misguided youth, during a prison visit in late 1966.
+It was only when he received news that the Privy Council rejected his appeal, that Ang slowly began to resign to his fate.
+He broke down in front of his estranged father, as he felt guilt for his misguided youth, during a prison visit in late 1966.
 Three days before his execution, Ang, who was an atheist, converted to Christianity and began to seek forgiveness from God for his crime.
-He also expressed his regret to his family in his will made before his hanging.
+He also expressed his regret to his family in his will, made before his hanging.